 They are both taking the same Paris picture, but because they are in different positions, the tree is seen in different places.
-If this is not clear to you, go back to the red car and white car image, and try to imagine how would your Paris picture look like if you were the co-pilot.
+If this is not clear to you, go back to Image 3, and try to imagine how would your Paris picture look like if you were the co-pilot.
 Try to imagine where would the tree be in the picture.

 Now let's go one step further: Imagine that Paris is the Sun, the tree is Venus, Alice is the red car, and the white car is Brian, an astronomer from Canberra (Australia).
 Because Alice and Brian are in different places, if they both take pictures of the Sun (Paris) they would see Venus (the tree) in two different positions.
-Again, maybe an image will make it easier: